ageorge95/TOMATO-simple-chia-forks-NFT-recovery/README.md

 From my observations, I noticed that the delayed puzzlehash is always the third hardened address of a mnemonic.

-To quickly get the delayedPH to use with TOMATO, you can use WILLOW to generate your addresses of the hot wallet, and then convert the third address to a puzzlehash.
+To quickly get the delayedPH to use with TOMATO, you can use WILLOW (https://github.com/ageorge95/WILLOW-chia-forks-instant-wallet-balance) to generate your addresses of the hot wallet, and then convert that address to a puzzlehash.

 # How to get the launcher, contract